-This CSP proposes 172 single-family attached condominium units.
+This CSP proposes 170 single-family attached units in a condominium regime.
 Conformance with these specific townhouse requirements will be reviewed at the time of PPS and DSP, when detailed lot and building information is available.

 (i) The maximum height of multifamily buildings shall be one hundred and ten (110) feet.
 This height restriction shall not apply within any Transit District Overlay Zone, or a Mixed-Use Planned Community.